-The term top coat can refer to the last layer (or coat) of paint or finishing material that gets applied at the end of a paint job.
+The term top coat typically refers to the final layer of paint or finishing material that gets applied at the end of a paint job.
 The term can also sometimes be used in other applications, such as for the last layer of finishing material in bathtub reglazing or the final coat of protective gloss in nail polishing.
-These final layers are often used to seal the underlayers of paint and primer, and to protect the surface from things like scratches, chips, stains, and weather.
-In some cases, a top coat is applied to provide a certain gloss, texture, or effect, as is the case with techniques like sponging.
+These final layers are often used to seal the underlayers of paint and primer and to protect the finished surface from things like scratches, chips, stains, and weather.
+In some cases, it is applied to provide a specific sheen or gloss, texture, or effect, as is the case with techniques like sponging.
 The term clear coat is sometimes used to describe the same thing but it is more typically reserved for the final layers of automotive paint.

-Understanding top coats and knowing when to use them can be a bit of a challenge if you’re not already familiar with more advanced painting techniques.
+Knowing how and when to use a top coat can be a bit of a challenge if you’re not already familiar with more advanced painting techniques.
 However, understanding a few basics about some common finishing materials and their uses can make it much easier to get the job done right the first time: